sbddesign/bbk-tests/README.md

+# Experiment Notes

+**Agent:** Cursor Agent, Auto

+**Prompt:** I would like to create a bitcoin tip jar for a small local improv group.
+Please build it according to the instructions in @TUTORIAL.md, accept modify the text for the improv group.

+**Context:** TUTORIAL.md

+The agent worked for a while.
+The result after the first pass does not appear to function and looks pretty janky.
+Eyeballing the file structure, it appears to ahve replicated some of the files from the instructions.
+It didn install @sbddesign-bui and it is using the BuiAmountOptionTile in the app.
+Was the documentation flawed, or did the auto Cursor Agent get confused while going through the docs?

+---

 # Improv Comedy Bitcoin Tip Jar

 A Bitcoin Lightning Network tip jar for local improv comedy groups, built with Vite, TypeScript, React, and the Bitcoin Builder Kit UI components.